bukka/php-crypto/docs/hash.md

 _**Description**_: Creates a new `Hash` class if supplied algorithm is supported.

-The constructor first check if the algorithm is found.
-If it's not then `HashException` is thrown.
-Otherwise a new instance of `HashException`
+The constructor first checks if the algorithm is found.
+If not, then `HashException` is thrown.
+Otherwise a new instance of `Hash` is created

 ##### *Parameters*